tushar-borole/dope-stacks/README.md

 ## Others

 - [Openfass](https://www.openfaas.com/) :  OpenFaaS® makes it simple to turn anything into a serverless function that runs on Linux or Windows through Docker Swarm or Kubernetes.
+- [Vuejs](https://vuejs.org/) : Vue.js is an open-source JavaScript framework for building user interfaces and single-page applications.

 ## Contributing